- Home

 Anticipatory grief

-When someone is ill for some time, their family and friends often begin to grieve their death before it happens.
+When someone is ill for some time, it’s common for their family and friends to begin to grieve their death before it happens.
 This is known as anticipatory grief.
-You may find yourself wishing for the person’s life to be over.
+You might find yourself wishing for the person’s life to be over.
 It’s also not unusual to start thinking about how you’ll cope, about other events in your life, the funeral, and so on.
-All of these responses and thoughts are natural and okay.
-It may help to speak to a health professional or counsellor about your feelings, or to call Cancer Council 13 11 20.

 Saying goodbye